Kfar Saba: Archaeology

 Remnants of an ancient Israelite village were discovered east of the city, and are believed to be the ruins of biblical Capharsaba.
 The Kfar Saba Archaeology Museum exhibits artifacts found in the region.

 Architecture

 Kfar Saba is characterized by residential buildings with red tiled roofs.
 The use of red tiled roofs is evident in all types of buildings: private homes, high-rise buildings, businesses and industry.
 There is a widespread use of porches with arches, especially in front of the stores at Weizmann and Rothschild streets.

-In 2014, the Kfar Saba Municipality decided to oblige every contractor who wants to build in the city area to install "green roofs".
-The meaning of green roofs is that on the roof of every building that Will be placed solar panels to generate electricity from solar energy or a vegetable garden will be planted.
+In 2014, the Kfar Saba Municipality decided to oblige every contractor who wants to build in the city area to install "green roofs."
+The meaning of green roofs is that solar panels will be installed on the roof to generate electricity from solar energy or a vegetable garden will be planted.

 Industry

 Kfar Saba has one large industrial zone in the east of the city.
 It contains hi-tech offices and industrial plants, including Teva Pharmaceuticals' plant.